 The Authority is aiming to achieve these roles through its current and future policies and actions, both independently and in partnership.
 The Act and Circular are reflected in the Authority’s plans and policies.
 The Authority carries out its role in climate change through direct actions, through its regulatory role and by influencing others.

-The Authority has to prepare a National Park Management Plan and review it at least every five years.
-The National Park Management Plan 2018-23 has an Area of Impact of ‘Preparing for the future climate’.
-The delivery plan action for this Area of Impact is to undertake a Climate Change Vulnerability Assessment on the top 25% of the National Park’s features.
-However, as climate change is a cross cutting area, other Areas of Impact contribute to reducing climate change, so other delivery plan actions are relevant too.
+The Authority has to prepare a National Park Management Plan (NPMP) and review it at least every five years.
+The National Park Management Plan 2018-23 has a specific focus on ‘Preparing for the future climate’.
+The associated action is to undertake a climate change vulnerability assessment on a quarter of the National Park’s special quality features to determine how vulnerable they are to climate change and suggest actions to mitigate its impacts.
+Additionally, as climate change is a cross cutting area, other aspects of the NPMP also contribute to reducing climate change.

 Our Corporate Strategy 2019-24 has eleven key performance indicators (KPIs) that are relevant to climate change, including increasing the amount of carbon captured and stored from land use and management, the area of blanket bog moving towards favourable condition, and the area of new native woodland created.
-The 11 key performance indicators are across all three strategy outcomes.
+The 11 KPIs are across all three strategy outcomes.

 Below are some examples of Authority and partnership work that will assist in reducing the impact of climate change on the Peak District National Park.